stefan-hoeck/idris2-hedgehog/src/Doc/Intro.md

 ### A Frist Example Test
-To give a first example of the capabilities of this library, we verify the reversing a list twice will lead to the original list.
-This is - of course - completely pointless in Idris, since it can be proven at compile time.
+To give a first example of the capabilities of this library, we verify that reversing a list twice will lead to the original list.
+This is - of course - completely pointless in Idris, since Idris can prove this at compile time.
 However, we will soon enough start with some more real-worldish examples.

-First, we need some generator for lists.
-These are defined in module `Hedgehog.Internal.Gen`, which is reexported by the main `Hedgehog` module.
+First, we need a generator for lists.
+Generators are defined in module `Hedgehog.Internal.Gen`, which is reexported by the main `Hedgehog` module.